srvaroa/labeler/README.md

 ## Configuration

-Configuration can be stored at `./github/labeler.yml` as a plain list of labels and a set of conditions for each.
+Configuration can be stored at `./github/labeler.yml` as a plain list of label matchers, which consist of a label and a set of conditions for each.
 When *all* conditions for a label match, then the Action will set the given label.
 When *any* condition for a label does not match, then the Action will unset the given label.

+Here is an example of a matcher for label "Example":

-    <label>:
+      <label>: "Example"
       <condition_name>: <condition_parameters>
       <condition_name>: <condition_parameters>

-For example, given this `./github/labeler.yml`:
+For example, this `./github/labeler.yml` contains a single matcher with a single condition:

-      WIP:
+    version: 2
+    labels:
+      - label: "WIP"
 	title: "^WIP:.*"

 A Pull Request with title "WIP: this is work in progress" would be labelled as `WIP`.
 If the Pull Request title changes to "This is done", then the `WIP` label would be removed.

 Each label may combine multiple conditions.
-The label will be applied if *all* conditions are satisfied, removed otherwise.
+The action combines all conditions with an AND operation.
+That is, the label will be applied if *all* conditions are satisfied, removed otherwise.

 For example, given this `./github/labeler.yml`:

-      WIP:
+    version: 2
+    labels:
+      - label: "WIP"
 	title: "^WIP:.*"
         mergeable: false

 A Pull Request with title "WIP: this is work in progress" *and* not in a